What Is Role Based Access Control (RBAC) and Why It’s the Backbone of Secure Access Management?

 • RBAC gives access based on job roles, so managing permissions gets easier.

-• It follows the idea of least privilege, so people only get what they need.
+• It follows the principle of least privilege, so people only get what they need.

-• Real-world examples show how RBAC works across HR, DevOps, and Finance.
+• The model applies consistently across HR, DevOps, and Finance.

 What Is Role-Based Access Control (RBAC)?